Iris kemaonensis: Toxicity

-Like many other irises, most parts of the plant are poisonous (including the rhizome and leaves), which contain chemicals like Irisin and Iridin.
+Like many other irises, most parts of the plant are poisonous (including the rhizome and leaves), which contain chemicals like irisin and iridin.

 If the plant parts are mistakenly ingested, they can cause stomach pains and vomiting.
-Also handling the plant may cause a skin irritation or an allergic reaction.
+Also, handling the plant may cause a skin irritation or an allergic reaction.

 Uses

 The flowers of Iris kemaonensis are used in Tibetan herbal medicine.
 They are described as having an acrid taste.
 They are analgesic and ophthalmic, and are used in the treatment of tinnitus (pain in the ears) and to treat weakening of the eyesight.

 The seeds of the iris are also used in herbal medicine in Tibet, they also have an acrid taste, are analgesic and are anthelmintic and vermifuge.
 They are used in the treatment of colic pains, when due to intestinal worms.
-They are also used to treat hot and cold disorders of the stomach and intestines, and also the pain, below the neck and shoulders.
+They are also used to treat hot and cold disorders of the stomach and intestines, and also pain below the neck and shoulders.

 The roots and the whole of the iris is a stomachic, which can be used on scabies and urticaria.

-The roots and leaves of the plant are diuretic, and used to treat bronchitis, dropsy and various liver complaints.
+The roots and leaves of the plant are diuretic, and used to treat bronchitis, dropsy, and various liver complaints.
 When broken down into a powder, they are used to treat sores and pimples.
-The roots of the plant, are used to treat urinary disorders and kidney troubles.
+The roots of the plant are used to treat urinary disorders and kidney troubles.
 The seeds are used to treat coughs and colds.

 In India, they are also used as spasmolytic, febrifuge and antidote for opium addiction.